juniorsundarCasual/TGT/vault/volume-5.chapter-352.md

 In the end, the decision was a no-brainer - he could play with his friends whenever he wanted to.
 But his curiosity could dwindle at any second.
 With decisive steps, Revian turned right and made his way towards the library.
 He trudged up the stairs with heavy breaths until he was greeted by the majestic building that housed all the knowledge the Sect had to offer.
 He pushed through the doors and was met with a tranquil silence that invited him to let go of his inhibitions and indulge in learning.

-Revian made his way to the large, communal study table inside and was surprised to notice that Kevan was present here as well, along with Lacey and Casey.
+Revian made his way to the large, communal study table inside and was surprised to notice that Kevan was present there as well, along with Lacey and Casey.

 "What are you three doing here?"
 Revian inquired in a low whisper, so as to not disturb anyone else.
 "I thought you guys were at the recreation room."